afharo/kibana/CONTRIBUTING.md

 yarn kbn bootstrap
 ```

-(You can also run `yarn kbn` to see the other available commands.
-For more info about this tool, see https://github.com/elastic/kibana/tree/master/packages/kbn-pm.)
+You can also run `yarn kbn` to see the other available commands.
+For more info about this tool, see [./packages/kbn-pm](./packages/kbn-pm).

 #### Increase node.js heap size